-Another main error source is the system fluctuation, which typically arises from imperfect knowledge of the system or variations in the experimental parameters during practical implementation.
-As an early approach in nuclear magnetic resonance~\cite{Levitt1986Composite}, the composite-pulse method~\cite{Tycko1983Broadband,Vitanov2011Arbitrarily,Wang2012Composite,Kyoseva2013Arbitrarily,Kestner2013Noise, Wang2014Robust,Genov2014Correction,Yang2018Neural,Torosov2019robust,Kyoseva2019Detuning,Shi2021Robust,Wu2023Composite} utilizes multiple pulses with well-designed shapes to compensate for the systematic errors in such as the time duration~\cite{Wang2012Composite,Kestner2013Noise,Yang2018Neural}, the detuning~\cite{Torosov2019robust,Kyoseva2019Detuning}, and the phase~\cite{Vitanov2011Arbitrarily,Kyoseva2013Arbitrarily,Genov2014Correction}.
-To avoid the high-resource cost associated with multiple pulses, the single-shot pulse method~\cite{Ruschhaupt2012Optimally,Daems2013Robust,Liang2024Nonadiabatic} based on perturbation theory is proposed to locate and compensate for the systematic errors through adjusting the global phase.
-This method can be interpreted in terms of geometry~\cite{Dridi2020Optimal,Dridi2024Optimal,Propson2022Robust} in Hilbert space.
-As a general dynamical-decoupling method, nonperturbative leakage elimination operators~\cite{Jing2015Nonperturbative} were introduced to neutralize the errors with a sufficient large integral of the pulse sequence within the time domain.
-In addition, the degree of tolerance against systematic errors can be enhanced by nonadiabatic controls, including the digital optimization method~\cite{Harutyunyan2023Digital}, the numerical optimization algorithm~\cite{Zhang2019Searching}, the dark-path schemes~\cite{Ming2022Experimental,Andr2022Dark,Jin2024Geometric}, the measurement-based mitigation method~\cite{Zhao2024Mitigation}, and the pulse-shaping method~\cite{Liu2019Plug}.
-Most of them focused on the systems of a few levels and with the SU(2) dynamic symmetry~\cite{Genov2011Optimized} and their applicability is restricted to certain type of errors.
-A universal control framework applicable to discrete systems of any dimension and resilient to arbitrary systematic error is apparently desired.
+Another major source of errors is the fluctuation in system parameters, which arises from imperfect knowledge of the system or generic variations in the experimental parameters during practical implementation.
+As an early approach in nuclear magnetic resonance~\cite{Levitt1986Composite}, the composite-pulse method~\cite{Tycko1983Broadband,Vitanov2011Arbitrarily,Wang2012Composite,Kyoseva2013Arbitrarily,Kestner2013Noise, Wang2014Robust,Genov2014Correction,Yang2018Neural,Torosov2019robust,Kyoseva2019Detuning,Shi2021Robust,Wu2023Composite} adopted multiple precisely timed pulses to compensate for the systematic errors in the time duration~\cite{Wang2012Composite,Kestner2013Noise,Yang2018Neural}, the detuning~\cite{Torosov2019robust,Kyoseva2019Detuning}, and the phase~\cite{Vitanov2011Arbitrarily,Kyoseva2013Arbitrarily,Genov2014Correction}.
+To avoid the high overhead associated with multiple pulses, the single-shot pulse method~\cite{Ruschhaupt2012Optimally,Daems2013Robust,Liang2024Nonadiabatic} based on perturbation theory, was proposed to locate and compensate for systematic errors by adjusting the global phase.
+This method can be interpreted with geometry in Hilbert space~\cite{Dridi2020Optimal,Dridi2024Optimal,Propson2022Robust}.
+As a general dynamical-decoupling method, nonperturbative leakage elimination operators~\cite{Jing2015Nonperturbative} were introduced to dynamically leverage the errors with a sufficiently large integral of the pulse sequence in the time domain.
+Also, resistance to systematic errors can be strengthened by nonadiabatic controls, including the digital optimization method~\cite{Harutyunyan2023Digital}, the numerical optimization algorithm~\cite{Zhang2019Searching}, the dark-path schemes~\cite{Ming2022Experimental,Andr2022Dark,Jin2024Geometric}, the measurement-based mitigation method~\cite{Zhao2024Mitigation}, and the pulse-shaping method~\cite{Liu2019Plug}.
+Most of them focus on systems with a few levels or those with SU(2) dynamical symmetry~\cite{Genov2011Optimized} and their application range is restricted to certain type of errors.
+A universal control framework applicable to discrete systems of any dimension and resilient to arbitrary systematic error induced by control is apparently required.